devopsmalmo/meetups/talks/fredrik-metrics.md

 **Topic:** Lessons learned - Short story about measuring DevOps performance

 **Abstract:**<br/>
 Have you ever wondered that life would be great if you could visualize the gains and values of working in a DevOps culture?
-Do you want to spend time in putting numbers in how better your team and/or organizartion is performing if you follow the DevOps principles?
+Do you want to spend time putting numbers on how better your team and/or organization is performing if you follow the DevOps principles?
 I did both of these things and it was not as easy as one might first think.
 This talk is a short story about the difficulties I encountered along this journey.
-Also, an oportunity to share some lessons learned as well as useful tips, should you also like to do something similar.
+Also, an opportunity to share some lessons learned as well as useful tips, should you also like to do something similar.

 **Bio:**<br/>
 Fredrik Stål.
 DevOps Engineer at INGKA IKEA.
 Co-organizer of DevOps Malmö.

 Fredrik is working as a DevOps Engineer at INGKA IKEA where he helps out teams developing their DevOps culture.
-Before IKEA he worked with teams at different companies, helping them developing their Continuous Delivery culture.
+Before IKEA he worked with teams at different companies, helping them develop their Continuous Delivery culture.
 Kind-of the same?
-What he mostly does is to assist in the automation of repetetive tasks that is part of software development.
-He believes the working environment becoming much more enjoyable the less time you spend on error prone and manual tasks.
+What he mostly does is to assist in the automation of repetitive tasks that is part of software development.
+He believes the working environment becomes much more enjoyable the less time you spend on error prone and manual tasks.

 **Agenda:**<br/>